Shelter under the big top: A musical about the Nazi era – DW – 05/05/2023

 Inclusive and open to all

-In writing the play, Nattie Haylor collaborated with co-author Jamie Beddard, who has cerebral palsy and uses a wheelchair.
+In writing the play, Naylor collaborated with co-author Jamie Beddard, who has cerebral palsy and uses a wheelchair.

 Producing the circus show was itself a kind of balancing act.
-The producers wanted the greatest possible authenticity, and casting the performers became like searching for a needle in a haystack, a process that took a total of one and a half years, according to director Claire Hodgson: "We had to find people who are musical theater performers, who are actors, who are circus artists and then had particular identities around disability or deafness or Jewishness."
+The producers wanted the greatest possible authenticity, and casting the performers became like searching for a needle in a haystack, a process that took a year and a half, according to director Claire Hodgson.
+"We had to find people who are musical theater performers, who are actors, who are circus artists and then had particular identities around disability or deafness or Jewishness," she said.

-"Waldo's Circus of Magic and Terror" premiered in March and is touring until June through theaters in the south of England, enchanting not just critics, but audiences as well.
+"Waldo's Circus of Magic and Terror" premiered in March and is touring until June through theaters in the south of England.

 As with the casting, the team of Extraordinary Bodies wants the performances to reach especially those people who might otherwise not go to the theater: The show has an interpreter for British Sign Language on stage, the theaters are meant to be as accessible as possible, and the performances are "chilled," meaning the audience is free to make involuntary noises or get up and move around, without worrying that they may disturb the performers.